ryanthelegend/CMSC421_AI_GROUP_PROJECT/README.md

      ```

 8. **Install Requirements**
    - In the backend directory, install the requirements.
-If you have access to a GPU, install the GPU requirements:
+If you have access to a GPU install both the GPU and CPU requirements:
      ```bash
      pip install -r GPUrequirements.txt
      ```
-   - Otherwise, install the CPU requirements:
+   - Otherwise, install only the CPU requirements:
      ```bash
      pip install -r CPUrequirements.txt
      ```